[1] Statement on Authorship Practices

 Inflationary Potential as seen from Different Angles: Model Compatibility from Multiple CMB Missions

-My contribution: I performed the data-analysis of the different potentials; I realized figure 1 and contributed to the paper writing.
+My contribution: I proposed the project and conceptualized the approach to implement it.
+I performed the data-analysis of the different potentials; I realized figure 1.
+I made the primary contribution to writing the paper.

 Impact of the damping tail on neutrino mass constraints

-My contribution: I contributed to the data analysis for all the different cosmological models and to the bayesian model comparison; I contributed to the paper writing.
+My contribution: I contributed to the data analysis for all the different cosmological models and to the bayesian model comparison.
+I made the primary contribution to writing the paper.

 Extended Analysis of Neutrino-Dark Matter Interactions with Small-Scale CMB Experiments

 My contribution: I performed the cosmological data analyses for the νDM interactions, and realized figures 1-4 & 8-11.
-I contributed to the paper writing.
+I made the primary contribution to writing the paper.

 New Insight on ν-DM Interactions

-My contribution: I performed the cosmological data-analyses for the νDM interactions, I realized figure 1 and figure 2, and I contributed to the paper writing.
+My contribution: I performed the cosmological data-analyses for the νDM interactions, I realized figure 1 and figure 2.
+I made the primary contribution to writing the paper.

 A Consistent View of Interacting Dark Energy from Multiple CMB Probes

-My contribution: I contributed to the MCMC analyses for the different data-sets, I realized the bayesian model comparison, realized figure 1 and figure 2 and contributed to the paper writing.
+My contribution: I contributed to the MCMC analyses for the different data-sets, I realized the bayesian model comparison, realized figure 1 and figure 2.
+I made the primary contribution to writing the paper.

 Exploring the H0 tension and the evidence for dark sector interactions from 2D BAO measurements